h294liu/h294liu.github.io/research.md

 <p>
-Our research advances the understanding, modeling, and prediction of extreme hydrologic events (e.g., floods and droughts) under climate change.
+Our research advances hydrologic modeling and its applications in extreme hydrologic predictions (e.g., floods and droughts) and climate change impact assessments.
 See below for details.

 <hr>
 <div class="flex-container">